Veil-Project/veil/doc/gitian-building/README.md

 Gitian building
 ================

-*Setup instructions for a Gitian build of Veil using a VM or physical system.*
-*You Should use Ubuntu 18.04.1 server for the VM host until further notice*

 Gitian is the deterministic build process that is used to build the Veil executables.
 It provides a way to be reasonably sure that the executables are really built from the git source.
 It also makes sure that